A complete overview of predictive analytics in healthcare

 Predictive analytics is pivotal in revolutionizing patient care, helping patients get the right care at the right time.
 It serves the following key functions that benefit patients and members, among others:

-• Patient stratification: Predictive analytics enables early diagnosis and preventive care by identifying health risks before they escalate.
-For chronic condition management, these analytics are indispensable, especially considering that chronic diseases, such as heart disease and cancer, are the leading causes of death and disability in the U.S. Care managers and clinical teams can create treatment plans tailored to individual patient profiles that use predictive models.
+- Patient stratification: Predictive analytics enables early diagnosis and preventive care by identifying health risks before they escalate.
+For chronic condition management, these analytics are indispensable, especially considering that chronic diseases, such as heart disease and cancer, are the leading causes of death and disability in the U.S. Care managers and clinical teams can use predictive models to create treatment plans tailored to individual patient profiles.

-• Automated patient messaging: Predictive analytics enables automated messaging tailored to the specific audience that will receive it.
-By crafting and sending thoughtful, dynamic content, healthcare teams can promote preventive care (screenings or vaccinations) and engage patients so they’re more likely to receive continuous, regular care.
+- Automated patient messaging: Predictive analytics enables automated messaging tailored to the specific audience that will receive it.
+By crafting and sending thoughtful, dynamic content, healthcare teams can promote preventive care and engage patients so they’re more likely to receive continuous, regular care.

 Additionally, healthcare predictive analytics powers early reminders and helps providers encourage preventive care (screenings or vaccinations).
 Offering proactive approaches that equip patients and providers to work together toward preventive care ultimately results in improved health outcomes.